 It’s a good idea to practice sharing your content and transitioning between different speakers and presentations before your live event.

 Time Zones and Scheduling in Microsoft Teams Live Events

 When you schedule a Teams Live Event, you are scheduling it from your time zone.
-An issue can occur when hosting a public event, and your attendees are given only a public link.
+A problem can occur when hosting a public event, and your attendees are given only a public link.
 There is no automatic calendar file that can leave some attendees unsure when the live event starts.
 This is even more important if you’re running a public international event.